r-spatialecology/landscapemetrics/README.md

 ### Connected labelling

-`landscapemetrics` makes internally heavy use of an implementatian of a connected labelling algorithm by Thell Fowler (<https://github.com/Thell/ccloutline>) and exports an reimplementation of this algorithm:
+`landscapemetrics` makes internally heavy use an implementatian of a connected labelling algorithm by Thell Fowler (<https://github.com/Thell/ccloutline>) and exports an reimplementation of this algorithm: